tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 in Python).
 If you use this particular function across multiple inputs at a time, it's called Mean Squared Error (MSE)[^other-loss].

-[^other-loss]: Another kind of loss function is Cross-Entropy Loss.
-I don't
+[^other-loss]: Another kind of loss function is Cross-Entropy Loss, which is
-    know enough about the math to understand what loss function is best for what problem.
-All I know is adding Cross-Entropy Loss required supporting more fundamental operations on `Value` and in the compiler.
+    best for (multi-class) classification problems.
+Adding Cross-Entropy Loss required supporting other fundamental operations on `Value` and in the compiler.

 If you are trying to get some expected output, you want to minimize the value of your loss function as much as possible.
 In order to minimze your loss, you